Holiday rentals in Reykjavík

 Apartment on the Top Floor - Downtown Reykjavík

 Vitastígur 14A, Downtown Reykjavík.
-Nice and cozy apartment on the top floor, in 1 minute walking distance from Laugavegur, Reykjavík's main shopping street.
-3 minute walking distance from the famous church Hallgrímskirkja and 3 minutes away from the Swimming Hall.
-Bonus, grocery store, is 90 seconds away.
+Nice and cozy apartment on the top floor.
+Bathroom was renovated in March 2026.
+It's in 1 min walking distance from Laugavegur, Reykjavík's main shopping street.
+3 min away from the famous church Hallgrímskirkja and 3 min from the Swimming Hall.
+Bónus, grocery store, is 90 sec away.
 Much included as shown on the list - very fast WiFi.
 The apartment is available for 4 people, perfect for 2.
 Shops, bars and restaurants on every corner, up and down Laugavegur.

 Esjuberg Farm-Sleep with horses & mountain hike